 Trying to choose between Berkeley and Sloan’s Lake?
-You are not alone.
-These two northwest Denver neighborhoods sit close to each other, but they live very differently day to day.
+These two northwest Denver neighborhoods sit close to each other, but they live differently day to day.
 If you are deciding where your money, routine, and long-term lifestyle may fit best, this comparison will help you sort through the real tradeoffs.
-Let’s dive in.

 Berkeley’s March 2026 market snapshot shows a median sale price of $783,000 and a median of 16 days on market.
 Current condo listings show a median price of $280,000, while current townhouse listings show a median price of $1.14 million.

 That spread suggests a broad housing mix.
-In practical terms, Berkeley appears to offer a combination of older detached homes, condos at a lower condo entry point, and premium attached homes at the upper end.
+In practical terms, Berkeley offers a combination of older detached, single family homes, condos at a lower condo entry point, and premium half duplexes and new construction single family homes at the upper end.

 Sloan’s Lake’s March 2026 market snapshot shows a median sale price of $764,750 and a median of 9 days on market.
 Current condos are listed at a median price of $549,000, while current townhouses are listed at a median price of $725,000.

-The attached-home mix in Sloan’s Lake appears to lean more heavily toward recent or new construction, including duplexes and townhomes built in 2016, 2020, and 2026.
+The attached-home mix in Sloan’s Lake leans more heavily toward recent or new construction, including duplexes and townhomes.
 That creates a different entry experience, especially if you are comparing attached options between the two neighborhoods.

 If you are weighing Berkeley against Sloan’s Lake and want a clear, data-driven read on where you will get the best fit, I would love to help.
 You can connect with Caitlin Clough for thoughtful guidance on Sloan’s Lake, Berkeley, and nearby Denver neighborhoods.